FogMeta/go-mc-sdk/README.md

 }
 ```

-### Get DataCID for a File by file name
+### Get IPFS CID for a File by file name
-To get the DataCID for a file by its filename, you can use the following method:
+To get the IPFS CID for a file by its filename, you can use the following method:
 ```
 package main